NuvanaClub/Source-Code/CONTRIBUTING.md

 5. **Ask questions if you need help**
 6. **Have fun contributing!**

-## 🌿 Weed Wiki Philosophy
+## 🌿 Nuvana Club Philosophy

-Weed Wiki is designed with these core principles:
+Nuvana Club is designed with these core principles:

 - **Legal-First**: Educational content with strict compliance
 - **Professional**: High-quality implementation and user experience